Skip to main content

 Cost associated with the visa application (including professional fees, English test, police clearances and health examination)

-Note that this table is for general guidance, as nuances in the Regulations and Act (particularly in relation to TSS visas) can prohibit costs even when they are in relation to a visa application.
+Note that this table is for general guidance, as nuances in the Regulations and Act (particularly in relation to SID visas) can prohibit costs even when they are in relation to a visa application.

-TSS nomination and visa fees
+SID nomination and visa fees

-The sponsorship obligations framework applies to approved work sponsors, which includes a standard business sponsor in relation to TSS visa applications.
+The sponsorship obligations framework applies to approved work sponsors, which includes a standard business sponsor in relation to SID visa applications.
 Specifically, 2.87 of the Regulations establishes an obligation that the approved work sponsor must pay and assume all the following costs:

 1. cost of becoming a sponsor (including the setting up of the “Standard Business Sponsor”)